zdwvrp/CS-4320/assignments/5-Testing.md

 ## Complete Assignment
 1. Finish as much of the tutorial as you need to.
 2. Write five tests for functions in your design document.
-3. Write five python files that fail those tests.
-4. Write five python files that pass those tests.
+3. Write five python files that pass those tests.
 (One for each test!)
+4. Run the tests with data you expect to fail and show the failed test.